 SEGV received in SEGV handler

-#1 Updated by Nobuyoshi Nakada almost 5 years ago
+#1 Updated by Nobuyoshi Nakada about 5 years ago

 - Status changed from Open to Third Party's Issue

 This object will be collected, you have to register the variable or the value to prevent from GC.

 VALUE c_bar = INT2NUM(555);